 Published March 16, 2026

-There are a handful of apps that put real money on the line when you set a goal. stickK, Beeminder, Forfeit, GoFuckingDoIt, TaskRatchet, and due.box are the main ones.
-They all use loss aversion to drive behavior.
+stickK, Beeminder, Forfeit, GoFuckingDoIt, TaskRatchet, One Habit, and due.box all use loss aversion to drive behavior.
 They differ in how they handle your money, how they verify completion, and whether the consequence can be reversed.

 How they compare